Skip to content

 Multi-Repo and Monorepo

-In a monorepo you can have rules/ directories per sub-project and point to them with --rules. .codecharterignore is loaded at the solution level and in src/<project>/ directories.
+In a monorepo you can have rules/ directories per sub-project and point to them with --rules.
+CodeCharter finds .codecharter/config.yml by walking up from the file being analysed, so a config at the repository root applies everywhere beneath it.